cockpit-project/cockpit/doc/protocol.md

         "disconnect": true
     }

-The "logout" command is forwarded to all bridge instances.
+The "logout" command is broadcast to all bridge instances.

 Payload: null
 -------------